niolabs/docs/docs/blocks/block-development/development.md

 ## Base block class

-All nio blocks inherit from the base block class.
+All nio Blocks inherit from the base block class.
 The first import in the block template's `example_block.py` is `nio.block.base`.
 If you explore the code inside `nio.block.base`, you'll find explanatory docstrings for each method—including methods to override in your custom block—along with higher-level context.

 An important principle to remember when developing your block is that [signals are passed as lists](/services/service-design-patterns/signal-structure.md#lists-of-signals).